Principles of the Remuneration Policy

 Remuneration consists of fixed remuneration, a variable remuneration linked to participation in a specific deferred cash incentive plan, as well as additional benefits in line with the Group Policy.

-Remuneration and sustainable performance
+Remuneration and Sustainable Performance

 Sustainability for Generali

 Our journey towards sustainability is rooted in the fundamental principle of embedding long-term value creation for all stakeholders and society at large.
-With the launch of the new “Lifetime Partner 27: Driving Excellence” strategy, Generali reaffirms its ambition to deliver profitable growth with a positive impact on people and the planet, while continuing to act as a responsible player.
+With the implementation of the Lifetime Partner 27: Driving Excellence strategy, Generali reaffirms its ambition to deliver profitable growth with a positive impact on people and the planet, while continuing to act as a responsible player.
 The aim is to strengthen its position with an enhanced sustainability value proposition.
 This will be supported by a range of updated targets focused on the green and just transition, as well as societal resilience.
 The Human Safety Net’s expertise will also be leveraged to assist the most vulnerable communities.

 Generali stands firm in its role as a Responsible Insurer and Investor, weaving sustainability into the very fabric of our core business.
 As a Responsible Employer, we champion an inclusive workplace, prioritising the well-being and growth of our employees, while also committing to reducing greenhouse gas emissions from our own operations.
 This commitment is equally reflected in our role as a Responsible Corporate Citizen, where our engagement with communities reinforces our strategic intent.
 Underpinned by robust governance, comprehensive policies and guidelines, and reliable integrated reporting, our sustainability journey is both meaningful and accountable.
 The integration of sustainability into management remuneration is a key step in strengthening the link between company/individual performance and sustainability.
-This is made possible by drawing on a panel of strategic sustainability goals that reflect the priorities of the “Lifetime Partner 27: Driving Excellence” strategy.
+This is made possible by drawing on a panel of strategic sustainability goals that reflect the priorities of the Lifetime Partner 27: Driving Excellence strategy.

 Sustainability Goals in the Remuneration Policy